-5. On Ethernet interfaces, you can create one or more tagged virtual networks (VLAN).
+- 5. On Ethernet interfaces, you can create one or more tagged virtual networks (VLAN). - 6.
+Save the settings.

 Physical interfaces (ports) cannot be added to the LAN switch.
 This functionality is available only in the box edition.

 Configuring L2TP tunnel